 By deploying NLU, SafeGuard Cyber can prevent attacks that reach beyond email.
 Using APIs instead of agents, we are able to evaluate incoming and outgoing communications in cloud workspaces such as Slack, Teams and chat.
 This is a high-level differentiator.
 But the differentiation in this space is beyond just detections.

 The SafeGuard Cyber detection engine is flexible because attacks are always changing.
 Today, you may send customers a thousand emails, but only one is opened.
-On the other hand, If you send three WhatsApp messages, two are opened – a 75% open rate.
+On the other hand, WhatsApp has more than a 90% open rate in most countries – nine times out of ten, if you send a message through WhatsApp, it will be opened.
 This is an example of where cloud communications is headed.
-With the NLP capabilities of SafeGuard Cyber, organizations can embrace new communication channels and digital transformation, and do it responsibly and securely.
+With the Natural Language Understanding capabilities of SafeGuard Cyber, organizations can embrace new communication channels and digital transformation, and do it responsibly and securely.

 When it comes to ransomware, avoiding becoming a victim is better than cure.
 Reducing the risk of ransomware incidents should be a priority for many businesses.
 However, should an organization be unfortunate enough and fall prey to ransomware, the following steps should be followed: